Serena Williams career statistics: Mixed doubles

-Grand Slam finals
+Grand Slam tournament finals

 Singles: 33 (23 titles, 10 runner-ups)

 Williams has won an Open Era record 23 Grand Slam singles titles.
 To win those titles, she has beaten 12 different players who have been ranked No. 1, including her sister, Venus Williams, seven times.
 She is also one of only two players in the Open Era to have won each major three or more times.